How do I pay into my savings account?

 If you have a Fixed Rate Saver, you won’t be able to close your account early.
 We are only able to close these accounts under exceptional circumstances.

 If you have a Defined Access Saver account, it's important to remember that if you make 4 or more withdrawals within a year, your interest rate will reduce until the anniversary of your account opening.

 How many withdrawals can I make from my Sainsbury's Bank savings account?

 This will depend on the type of savings account you have.

 You can make as many withdrawls as you like but don't forget that if you're moving money to a non-ISA account you'll lose your ISA benefit.
-Also, when you’ve paid in your full cash ISA allowance, you can’t replace any amount you withdraw during the same tax year.
+Also, when you’ve paid in your full Variable Rate Cash ISA allowance, you can’t replace any amount you withdraw during the same tax year.

 Defined Access Saver

 You can make unlimited withdrawals, but if you make 4 or more withdrawals within a year, your interest rate will reduce until the anniversary of your account opening.